Why couples argue about the same things

 But the feeling was the same every time.
 And it ended the same way, too.

 That's a big claim.
 But think about it.
 You can learn communication techniques.
+You can practice active listening.
+You can read every relationship book on the shelf.
 You can't rewire whether you need alone time to recharge or whether an unclean kitchen makes your skin crawl.

 You've probably heard of the Big Five personality traits.
-Most personality content stops there.
-Five broad categories, a paragraph about each, and a vague suggestion to "understand your differences."
+The model was developed through decades of research, most notably by Goldberg (1992) and Costa and McCrae (1992), and it remains the most empirically validated personality framework in psychology.
+Most personality content online stops at five broad categories, a paragraph about each, and a vague suggestion to "understand your differences."

 That's not enough.
 Within each of the Big Five, there are specific facets that tell you way more about how someone actually behaves.
-We measure 28 of them.
+We measure 28 of them using instruments derived from the International Personality Item Pool (IPIP).
 That level of detail is where the real patterns show up.

 But the Big Five framework is still useful for explaining why certain fights keep happening.
 So here's how each one plays out in relationships.